quaife/FDV_Data/README.md

 This repository contains infrared and visual video data for three experiments presented in the paper listed above:
 * Infrared dataset of fire spread (infrared_fire.mat)
 * Visual video of fire spread (visual_fire.mp4)
-* Visual video of plume evolution (image sequence within 'frames' directory)
+* Visual video of plume evolution (image sequence within 'visual_plume_frames' directory)

 Each video dataset has a corresponding file with sample FDV code that performs the processing steps described in our paper (infrared_fire.m, visual_fire.m, visual_plume.m) and a file that visualizes all output and results from the FDV code (infrared_fire_results.m, visual_fire_results.m, visual_plume_results.m).
 The code files come pre-loaded with values from the paper, but you are invited to experiment with the datasets and try your own!